travisbrim/myflaskapp/README.md

 ```

 Once you have installed your DBMS, run the following to create your
-app\'s database tables and perform the initial migration :
+app\'s database tables and perform the initial migration:

     flask db init
     flask db migrate